Acupuncture in North York

 Gayamali Karunaratna is our resident Naturopathic Doctor.
 She enjoys treating women’s health conditions, digestion issues, infertility and skin conditions.
 Her philosophy is to seek and find the root cause behind your symptoms while supporting you to recovery with education and healthy lifestyle choices.
 To learn more about Dr. Gayamali (ND), please see her full profile in our ‘Meet the Team‘ page of our website.

 Does Acupuncture Hurt?

 You may be surprised to know that most patients barely notice the insertion of these fine needles.
 The average acupuncture needle is only the width of a single strand of hair!
 If you do feel any discomfort, it should not hurt more than the sensation of a tiny mosquito bite 🙂

-TCM and Acupuncture appointments do not charge HST.
+Acupuncture Treatments are covered by your most insurance plans under the category of Naturopathic Treatments.
+Naturopathic appointments do not charge HST.
 The price listed is what is paid!